-Arkansas Schedules Unprecedented Eight Executions in Ten-Day Period
+Arkansas Schedules Unprecedented Eight Executions in Eleven-Day Period

 (A. DeMillo, "Arkansas governor sets execution dates for 8 inmates," Associated Press, February 27, 2017; "Multiple executions rare in US, Arkansas just scheduled 4," Associated Press, February 27, 2017; S. Barnes, "Arkansas Sets Eight Executions for April Despite Drug Shortage," Reuters, February 27, 2017.)
 For historical data, see DPIC's Execution Database and our analysis of the Most U.S. Executions in Shortest Time Span.